-2016 Corporate Performance Objectives.
-For 2016 annual incentive determination purposes, the Compensation Committee determined that pre-tax earnings would be the financial objective and that controllable completion would be the operational objective.
+2017 Corporate Performance Objectives.
+For 2017 annual incentive determination purposes, the Compensation Committee determined that pre-tax earnings would be the financial objective and that controllable completion would be the operational objective.
 In the case of Messrs.
 Childs, Simmons and Steel, the applicable pre-tax earnings objective and controllable completion objective were based on the pre-tax earnings and controllable completion of the entire Company.
 This is because they are corporate level executives with Company-wide responsibility and accountability.
 Mr. Thompson's pre-tax earnings objective and controllable completion objective were set solely based on the SkyWest Airlines operating segment, since this is his area of responsibility and accountability.
 Similarly, Mr. Vais is principally engaged in running the operations of the ExpressJet operating segment, so his pre-tax earnings objective and controllable completion objective were set to reflect ExpressJet performance.

-- 2016 Adjusted Financial Objective.
-In setting the 2016 pre-tax earnings objective, the Compensation Committee considered both the planned 2016 budget, with other unusual or non-recurring items, including changes in pro-rate flying market yields and fuel price changes, non-cash impairments, as well as considering the level of pre-tax earnings that would reflect strong performance and generate shareholder value.
+- 2017 Adjusted Financial Objective.
+In setting the 2017 pre-tax earnings objective, the Compensation Committee considered both the planned 2017 budget, with other unusual or non-recurring items, including changes in prorate fuel prices, non-cash impairments, as well as considering the level of pre-tax earnings that would reflect strong performance and generate shareholder value.
 Evaluation of unusual or non-recurring items are considered to incentivize the Named Executives to make beneficial long-term business decisions.
-The pre-tax earnings objective was set to encourage continued focus on profitability and to facilitate the exchange of best practices between the Company's operating subsidiaries. - 2016 Operational Objective.
+The pre-tax earnings objective was set to encourage continued focus on profitability and to facilitate the exchange of best practices between the Company's operating subsidiaries. - 2017 Operational Objective.
 A portion of the Named Executives' annual cash incentive is based on achievement of operating objectives established at the start of the year.
 The Compensation Committee believes the use of operating objectives allows for consideration of operating execution and achievements that may not be reflected by corporate financial performance.
-For 2016, the Compensation Committee determined that the operational objectives would be tied to controllable completion.
+For 2017, the Compensation Committee determined that the operational objectives would be tied to controllable completion.
 Controllable completion is the percentage of completed scheduled flights over which the Company had control, excluding cancelled flights due to uncontrollable factors such as weather.

 The Compensation Committee established threshold, target and maximum objectives for each of the financial and operational objectives.
-At threshold performance achievement, the Named Executives were able to earn 50% of their target annual incentive, while the maximum performance allowed a Named Executive to earn 200% of his target annual incentive for the Chief Executive and 187.5% of his target annual incentive for each of the other Named Executives.
-The higher Chief Executive upside was to reflect his role in the event of over-achievement.
+At threshold performance achievement, the Named Executives were able to earn 50% of their target annual incentive, while the maximum performance allowed by the Named Executives to earn 200% of their target annual incentive.

 At year-end, the Compensation Committee reviewed the actual pre-tax earnings and operating performance for the year and determined the extent to which the applicable objectives were met.
-The actual amount of the cash incentive payment for each Named Executive is determined by the Compensation Committee based on the Company's and/or applicable subsidiary's achievement of the foregoing objectives and the actual cash incentives paid for 2016 were based on the pre-established 2016 cash incentive formula, without application of discretion.
+The actual amount of the cash incentive payment for each Named Executive is determined by the Compensation Committee based on the Company's and/or applicable subsidiary's achievement of the foregoing objectives and the actual cash incentives paid for 2017 were based on the pre-established 2017 cash incentive formula, without application of discretion.

-The table below includes the "threshold," "target" and "maximum" objectives assigned by the Compensation Committee for the corporate performance measures for 2016 and the Company's 2016 performance relative to those objectives for the Named Executives.
+The table below includes the "threshold," "target" and "maximum" objectives assigned by the Compensation Committee for the corporate performance measures for 2017 and the Company's 2017 performance relative to those objectives for the Named Executives (dollars in millions).